Govt puts restrictions on import of refined palm oil

 Further according to industry source, the government has advised importers not to buy palm oil from Malaysia.
 "We import 30 per cent of the palm oils from Malaysia, while 70 per cent from Indonesia.
 Our refiners can import from Indonesia which produces much higher than Malaysia," the source said.

-There would not be any extra cost to import from Indonesia as the product and price is same, the source added.
+There would not be any extra cost on import from Indonesia as the product and price is same, the source added.
+Commenting on the DGFT's notification, the Solvent Extractors' Association of India said the decision will go a long way in supporting the domestic refining industry by value addition within the country.

+It will help in improving capacity utilisation of the domestic industry, it said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)